ebrandwein21/ebrandwein21/README.md

 - 👋 Hi, I’m @ebrandwein21
-- 👀 I’m interested in...
-Hiking, Pokemon,
-- 🌱 I’m currently learning ...
-Python, Computer Networks, unity development, shell scripting
+- 👀 I’m interested in... - Computer Networks, C# development,web development, database management
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...